richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 ```
 cloud {
-organization = "richbjhudson" workspaces
+	organization = "richbjhudson"
+	workspaces
 		{ name = "cli-driven-azure-demo" }
 	}
 ```

-- Make sure you add the environment variables to your workspace so that TFC can connect to your azure subscription.
+- Make sure you add the environment variables to your workspace so that TFC can connect to your Azure subscription.

 - `terraform plan` - this gets added to TFC runs tab you have to click on link from your local machine.
 - `terraform apply` - this gets recorded in TFC.